 Picking the right size

 Just like when you buy any other type of bed, the first thing you’ve got to check is the size of your bedroom.
-Bigger is better for comfort, and the bed may be gorgeous, but you have to be practical, too, and make sure it fits inside the room correctly.
-Leave at least 19.6 inches (50 centimeters) between the bed and the wall so that you can climb into the bed easily.
+Bigger is better for comfort, and the bed may be gorgeous, but you have to be practical and make sure it fits inside the room correctly.
+Leave at least 19.6 inches (50 centimeters) between the bed and the wall so you can climb into the bed easily.
 You should also be able to hoover your room comfortably.

 Choosing a style